-Once Viliena became Mayor of Les Irois, he became the head of the local branch of KOREGA and led an armed militia of KOREGA supporters in a series of attacks designed to silence critics and neutralize KOREGA’s main political rival in the region–the Struggling People’s Party.
+The Complaint sets out how, once Viliena became Mayor of Les Irois, he led an armed militia of KOREGA supporters in a series of attacks designed to silence critics and neutralize KOREGA’s main political rival in the region–the Struggling People’s Party.

-Our clients, David Boniface, Nissage Martyr, and Juders Ysemé are survivors of Viliena’s assault on dissent in Les Irois.
+David Boniface, Nissage Martyr, and Juders Ysemé allege that they were harmed by Viliena’s assault on dissent in Les Irois.
 In July 2007, David Boniface, a human rights activist, denounced Viliena in court for assaulting a neighbor.
-Later that night, Viliena and his militia brutally murdered Boniface’s younger brother, Eclesiaste, in reprisal.
+Later that night, Boniface alleges that Viliena and his militia brutally murdered Boniface’s younger brother, Eclesiaste, in reprisal.

-The following year, in April 2008, Mayor Viliena announced on-air that he was shutting down Les Irois’s first-ever community radio station, which was hosted in the home of Nissage Martyr.
-Viliena and his armed supporters invaded Martyr’s home, surrounded and beat Martyr and shot him and Juders Yseme, a young associate of the radio station.
-Their wounds were so severe that Yseme was blinded in one eye, and Martyr’s leg had to be amputated.
+The following year, in April 2008, Viliena announced on-air that he was shutting down Les Irois’s first-ever community radio station, which was hosted in the home of Nissage Martyr.
+The Complaint alleges that Viliena and his armed supporters invaded Martyr’s home, surrounded and beat Martyr and shot him and Juders Ysemé, a young associate of the radio station.
+Their wounds were so severe that Ysemé was blinded in one eye, and Martyr’s leg had to be amputated.

-Mayor Viliena’s campaign of terror culminated in a rampage of arson in October 2009.
-In a single night, under the specific orders of Viliena, his supporters set fire to 36 homes of perceived political opponents.
+This campaign of terror culminated in a rampage of arson in October 2009.
+Our clients allege that, in a single night, under the specific orders of Viliena, his supporters set fire to 36 homes of perceived political opponents, including our clients’.

 Since 2007, Boniface and the other victims have filed multiple criminal and civil charges against Mayor Viliena in the courts of Haiti.
 At every step, their efforts have been thwarted by witness tampering, intimidation, and political interference by supporters of KOREGA and Mayor Viliena.